 Osaka is best known for its modern architecture, vibrant nightlife, and delectable street food.
 It's a paradise for food lovers, with Dotonbori being the ultimate food destination.
 The city is also famous for Osaka Castle, Universal Studios Japan, and the bustling shopping district of Shinsaibashi.

-The best part of Osaka is arguably the Dotonbori area.
+The best part of Osaka is the Dotonbori area.
 Nestled in Namba, a district in Osaka, Dotonbori is a hub for entertainment and food.
-It's well-known for its colorful neon lights, giant mechanical crabs, canal-side dining, and endless variety of street food stalls and restaurants.
+It's well-known for its colorful neon lights, giant mechanical crabs, canal-side dining, and endless street food stalls and restaurants.

-While you can get a taste of Osaka in one day, it will be a packed schedule.
+While you can taste Osaka in one day, it will be a packed schedule.
 You might start your day at Osaka Castle, then head to Dotonbori for lunch and shopping.
 Finish the day with a panoramic view of the city from the Umeda Sky Building.
-However, to fully appreciate all that Osaka has to offer, more than one day is recommended.
+However, more than one day is recommended to appreciate all Osaka offers.